How much do you charge?

 The photographer or the company they are employed by owns the copyright to the images taken at your wedding.
 This means that you cannot do anything with the images you are given (printed or digital) without permission from the copyright owner in the form of a licence.

-We will grant you a license to use the images for personal use which means making prints for yourselves, using them on social media etc. You cannot sell copies of the digital files or prints made from them, and you cannot give copies of the files or prints to other people.
+We will grant you a license to use the images for personal use which means you can make prints for yourselves and you can use them on social media etc. (provided that you credit us).
+You cannot sell copies of the digital files or prints made from them, and you cannot give copies of the files or prints to other people.